-The information in this article is complementary to the information available in the article How do I customize my WinZip MSI?
+The information in this article complements the article How do I customize my WinZip MSI?
 It provides examples and gives additional detail regarding information in the Installing WinZip with limited user involvement section.

 Windows Installer (msiexec.exe) is responsible for interpreting installation packages (MSI files) and installing applications.
 Installing an application using an MSI file can be done in a number of ways including doing so by a Group Policy, by manually installing, or by using System Center Configuration Manager (SCCM which was formerly SMS).
 If the method you choose involves using a command line you will need to know the correct syntax.

 In basic terms, Microsoft lists the syntax for msiexec.exe as follows:

 msiexec /Option <Required Parameter> [Optional Parameter]